isabella232/kano-code/app/assets/stories/readme.md

  - `mode`: Which mode to set the editor to (normal, lightboard, camera...)
  - `parts`: An array containing the parts you want to be available from the `add parts` menu
  - `modules`: An array containing the default categories listed in the blocks view. available are: (`controls`, `operators`, `variables`, `background`).
 The `events` category is here by default
+ - `filterBlocks`: A set of whitelist for the blocks of a category, part or mode.
+If no set, every blocks will be included, otherwise, only the blocks defined in the array will appear.
  - `steps`: This array contain objects defining each step of the scene and is the most complicated
  - `defaultApp`: A stringified app from Kano Code that will be loaded at the beginning.
 Use this to load default parts and blocks